EngineeroLabs/latex_in_word/README.md

 versions of Microsoft Word.
 This Word document contains the source code, implementation, and documentation for using LaTeX in Word.

+## Help Wanted

+If you'd like to help keep LaTeX in Word operational, we are looking for somebody who can get the default [Process_LaTeX server][1] up and running on github.io.
+See the [Process_LaTeX][1] project for more details.

 ## Installation for Windows

 Simply clone the repository: